robiulsunnyemon/abyan/README.md

 ## Features
 - Clean, modern UI following the Figma design
 - Responsive layout for various screen sizes
-- [List key features implemented from the design]

 ## Screenshots
 [Add screenshots comparing your implementation with the Figma design]